Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Secure Data Market

 \subsubsection{Secure Influence Computation with Homomorphic Encryption}

 To address this privacy deadlock, we employ Homomorphic Encryption (HE).
-Homomorphic Encryption allows computations to be performed directly on encrypted data, yielding an encrypted result that, when decrypted, matches the result of operations performed on the plaintext.
+Homomorphic Encryption is a powerful cryptographic method that allows computations to be performed directly on encrypted data, yielding an encrypted result that, when decrypted, matches the result of operations performed on the plaintext.
 The result of the computation remains encrypted and can only be revealed by the holder of the secret key.

 For calculating influence scores from neural network gradients, we require an HE scheme that supports approximate arithmetic on real numbers (floating-point operations), rather than just exact integers.
 We therefore utilize the CKKS scheme \citep{cheon2017homomorphic}.
 Unlike classical schemes (e.g., BFV) that operate on discrete integers, CKKS is designed to handle the continuous noise and precision inherent in machine learning models.
 We formalize the specific capability required for our market in the following lemma (technical details and proofs are provided in Appendix~\ref{app:ckks}):